 Interventional pulmonology for lung cancer

-The Interventional Pulmonology Program at CTCA addresses four primary areas:
+The Interventional Pulmonology Program at Cancer Treatment Centers of America® (CTCA) addresses four primary areas:

 - Advanced airway diagnostics: We use imaging technology to look for the cause of symptoms including wheezing, coughing and labored breathing.
 Our cancer doctors identify tumors, blockages or internal bleeding and use advanced lung cancer treatments to minimize or eliminate symptoms.

-The lung cancer team at CTCA specializes in advanced, minimally invasive bronchoscopy techniques for many of our interventional pulmonology procedures.
+The lung cancer team at CTCA® is trained and experienced in delivering advanced, minimally invasive bronchoscopy techniques for many of our interventional pulmonology procedures.
 Bronchoscopy is a sophisticated technology that uses a flexible tube with a camera at the end (a bronchoscope) that allows us to look inside the lungs and airway.

 We use the bronchoscope to deliver laser and other cancer-killing technologies to tumors buried deep inside the lungs.
 As a result, we can manage symptoms like bleeding or coughing, open up a blocked airway and treat a very early stage lung cancer or a previously treated area.

-Our lung cancer patients benefit from bronchoscopy procedures because they minimize the risks of more invasive treatments.
+Our lung cancer patients benefit from bronchoscopy procedures because they reduce the risks of more invasive treatments.